Skip to main content Skip to footer

 So with staffing requirements here, we have basically one person, and that's me, I typically do most of the daily care and upkeep of Threat Manager.
 I would imagine that could be somewhat different in you may have on-prem environments, but in the environment we are — with everything cloud based — that works out fairly well.

 Training was fairly simple for this product.
-I found it really intuitive as far as going through the different features that are available.
+I found it very intuitive to go through the available features.
 It's not over-complicated.
 Outliers would be the one thing that was a little interesting to get your arms around the capabilities of that, which is my go-to for finding data in an ad hoc type format.

 C Paul Courtney